Nick Fortes Preview, Player Props: Marlins vs. Nationals

 - The pitching staff for the Nationals has a collective 7.7 K/9, the second-worst in the league.

-- Nationals pitchers combine to give up 202 total home runs at a rate of 1.5 per game (most in the league).
+- Nationals pitchers combine to surrender the most home runs in baseball (205 total, 1.5 per game).

-- His most recent appearance was on Friday against the Miami Marlins, when the righty went six scoreless innings while allowing two hits.
+- His last appearance was on Sunday against the Miami Marlins, when the right-hander threw seven innings, surrendering two earned runs while giving up five hits.

-- The 25-year-old has amassed a 5.25 ERA and 7.5 strikeouts per nine innings across six games this season, while giving up a batting average of .182 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.